Rank4Gen: RAG-Preference-Aligned Document Set Selection and Ranking

+In the RAG setting, we consider ranking as a generator-aware document set selection problem.
+Given a query $q$, some candidate documents $\mathcal{D} = \{d_1, \ldots, d_N\}$, and a downstream generator $G$, the goal of the ranker is to select a document subset and produce an ordering over it.
+The resulting ordered subset $\mathcal{S} = (d_{i_1}, d_{i_2}, \ldots, d_{i_k})$, where $\mathcal{S} \subseteq \mathcal{D}$, is directly provided to the generator as contextual evidence for RAG.
+Under this formulation, our ranker adopts a set selection paradigm that outputs an ordered set of documents tailored to the downstream generator.

-\subsubsection{Preference Phenomena in RAG}
+\subsection{Preference Phenomena in RAG}

-We conduct a controlled analysis to study how different document subsets and their ordering affect RAG response quality across downstream generators.
-Under a fixed retrieval setting, we evaluate multiple ordered document subsets for each query and observe clear preference phenomena in downstream generation.
+To motivate the dataset design, we first conduct a controlled study that varies document subset composition and ordering across downstream generators.

-For each query, we use a widely adopted dense retriever bge-m3~\citep{chen2024bge} to retrieve the top-5 candidate documents.
-Based on this candidate pool, we construct multiple ordered document subsets under two settings.
-When all positive documents are available, we enumerate all permutations of the positive set to obtain different document orders.
-For retrieved document sets, we rearrange documents according to six predefined schemes shown in Figure~\ref{fig:schemes}.
-Each ordered subset is then provided to a downstream generator, and the resulting response quality is evaluated against the ground-truth answer.
+For each query, we use bge-m3~\citep{chen2024bge} to retrieve the top-5 candidate documents and construct multiple ordered document subsets under two complementary settings.
+The \emph{all-positive} setting enumerates all permutations of the positive set, isolating preferences over the ordering of relevant evidence.
+The \emph{mixed-negative} setting retains all positives and adds sampled negatives, where the joint space of orderings is too large to enumerate; we instead probe it with six predefined positional schemes (Figure~\ref{fig:schemes} in Appendix~\ref{app:prism_details}), each targeting a recurring LLM long-context regime---primacy bias~\citep{liu2024lost}, recency bias, lost-in-the-middle, and endpoint anchoring.
+Every ordered subset is provided to a downstream generator under a fixed QA prompt and evaluated against the gold answer.

 Figure~\ref{fig:phenomenon} summarizes the results across multiple downstream generators.
-Different document subsets and orderings lead to substantial performance variations, even when all documents are individually relevant, indicating that RAG performance depends not only on relevance but also on evidence composition and ordering.
-Moreover, preferences over document subsets vary across generators, as subsets that perform well for one generator may perform poorly for another.
-These observations motivate a generator-aware set selection and ranking formulation that reasons over ordered document subsets, as adopted by Rank4Gen.
+Different document subsets and orderings lead to substantial performance variations even when all documents are individually relevant, indicating that RAG performance depends not only on relevance but also on evidence composition and ordering.
+Moreover, preferences vary across generators: subsets that perform well for one generator may perform poorly for another.
+These observations motivate the generator-aware formulation above and inform PRISM construction below.